ICD2O-DigitalTech-Raffin/icd2o-digitaltech-raffin-winter-2025-icd2o-digital-tech-codespace-setup-ICD2O-Codespace-Startup/README.md

-<h1 align="center"> ICS4U Codespace Startup </h1>
+<h1 align="center">ICD2O Codespace Startup </h1>
 <img src="https://github.com/Mr-Coxall/ICS3U-Codespace-Startup/raw/main/images/github-codespaces.png" alt="github-codespaces" class="center">

-Use this GitHub repo to setup an ICS4U Codespace.
+Use this GitHub repo to setup an ICD2O Codespace.

-It includes everything you will need to code in Java.
+It includes everything you will need to code in Javascript.

 <br>
 To create the Codespace from this repo, click on <img src="https://github.com/Mr-Coxall/ICS3U-Codespace-Startup/raw/main/images/code.png" alt="code" height="25"> and then click on <img src="https://github.com/Mr-Coxall/ICS3U-Codespace-Startup/raw/main/images/codespace.png" alt="codespace" height="25"> to create a new Codespace.